maadfa/terraform-3tier-architecture-/README.md

 📘 Overview

-This guide walks you through creating a three-tier architecture on AWS using Terraform, which includes:
+This guide guides you through creating a three-tier architecture on AWS using Terraform, which includes:

 Frontend Layer: Application Load Balancer (ALB)